phos-x/Restima/readme.md

-Here’s a refined, GitHub-ready version of your README for **estima** — now styled for clarity, professionalism, and developer engagement:
+Here’s a refined, GitHub-ready version of your README for **restima** — now styled for clarity, professionalism, and developer engagement:

 ---

-# 🧠 Estima
+# 🧠 Restima

-**Estima** is a smart, lightweight Python library that helps you predict how much **RAM**, **CPU**, and **I/O** your tasks will need — before you deploy them.
+**Restima** is a smart, lightweight Python library that helps you predict how much **RAM**, **CPU**, and **I/O** your tasks will need — before you deploy them.

-Whether you're working with logs, traces, or direct service payloads, Estima gives you fast, confident resource estimates using clean data structures and human-friendly output.
+Whether you're working with logs, traces, or direct service payloads, Restima gives you fast, confident resource estimates using clean data structures and human-friendly output.

 ---